Roman-pahan/MCS/Stachshuk-react/react-projects/99-template-roman/README.md

-# React projects for the react course
+# React Project for the React Course

 ## Available Scripts